ASzampiasSWD/ZipCracker/README.md

  Notes:
  No error handling for invalid files.
  Have not checked if this works on Linux.
  Compiled with recent version of JDK.
-Need to research on how to allow cross compatibility.
+Need to research on how to allow cross compatibility for older versions of jdk.